-The report consists of 12 primary chapters, 4 appendixes, an addendum, and an MS Excel[®]-based computational model.
+The report consists of 12 primary chapters, five appendices, an addendum, and an MS Excel[®]-based computational model.
 All chapters, appendices and the addendum are also available electronically.

 Because of the large amount of data constituting the results of this project, most of the project results are given in the appendices.
+Information concerning provincial and municipal surveys is presented in

-Results concerning road inventory and traffic data are given in Appendix C; results concerning annualized unit costs by functional class of road are given in Appendix E.
+Appendix A and B. Results concerning road inventory and traffic data are given in Appendix C; results concerning annualized unit costs by functional class of road are given in Appendix E.

-The computational model is a separate electronic document that can be opened by Microsoft Excel.
+The computational model is a separate electronic document that can be accessed using Microsoft Excel.
 The computational model, and its user guide, are described in Chapter 9.
-Appendix D provides a print-out of the main worksheets of the computational model.
+Appendix D provides a printout of the main worksheets of the computational model.

-The Addendum contains 196 Road Construction Sheets that provide detailed information on the geometric and physical features of all road segments included in the study.
+The Addendum contains 196 Road Construction Sheets that provide detailed information on the geometric and physical features of all 196 road segments included in the study.